Will Appleton: Local politics

 After moving to Wellington, Appleton was elected to the Onslow Borough Council in 1915 where he led a successful campaign for amalgamation with Wellington in order to gain an integrated water and drainage system.
 In 1923 he was elected to the Wellington Hospital Board on a Civic League ticket and remained a member until 1929.

 In 1931 Appleton was elected to the Wellington City Council where he became an effective and popular councillor renowned as being friendly, approachable and possessing a "chuckling" sense of humour.
-He became chair of the Works Committee and oversaw the introduction of a system of refuse disposal to converted gullies into sports grounds including Appleton Park, which was named after him.
+He became chair of the Works Committee and oversaw the introduction of a system of refuse disposal to converted gullies into sports grounds including Appleton Park, which was named after him (formerly it was known as Chaytor Street tip).
+He was an advocate of moral re-armament and helped prepare the city for wartime contingencies.
+The council spent money on drawing up plans on how to evacuate the city's wartime population of 123,000, digging underground shelters and constructing concrete bunkers.

 In 1944 Appleton challenged Thomas Hislop for the Citizens' nomination to stand for mayor.
 Appleton claimed he would stand as an independent should he not be granted the candidacy.
 Declining arbitration, Appleton got his wish when Hislop (albeit reluctantly) agreed to stand aside in the interests of unity.
 Appleton was elected with a huge majority and was later re-elected for a second term in 1947 by a lower margin before retiring in 1950.
 In a 1955 by-election Appleton was invited by the Citizens' Association to stand once again for the City Council, though he declined to re-enter local politics.
+He did remain involved however and was invited as a speaker to a Citizens' Association meeting in 1957 held to discuss their loss of the mayoralty at the 1956 election, following a split between two candidates.
+The meeting resolved for a more open and democratic selection method for the mayoral candidate.

-Appleton served for 21 years as a member of the Wellington Harbour Board, representing Wellington City, and was its chairman for 3 of those years (1954–57).
+Appleton served for 21 years as a member of the Wellington Harbour Board, representing Wellington City, and was its chairman from 1954 to 1957.